scBGI/scBiMapping/README.md

 * Input:
   * adata: [anndata format](https://anndata.readthedocs.io/en/latest/tutorials/notebooks/getting-started.html) (cell-feature sparse matrix is stored in adata.X);

-  * n_embedding: an integer, denoting the number of embeddings (default to 30; slight adjustment may lead to better performance in practice);
+  * n_embedding: an integer, denoting embedding dimensions (default to 30; slight adjustment may lead to better performance in practice);

 * Output:
   * Embedded matrix is stored in adata.obsm['U'], where each row denotes the embedded vector of one cell;